gary-dalton/Twenty47/docs/installation.rst

 Create Twenty47 Database
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Now we create a database for Twenty47 and add an authorized user to it.
-Use any names you wish for these as the initialization script will request your information.
+Use any names you wish for these and they will be used to configure Twenty47.

     use admin